Radiation Dose Summary for Diagnostic Procedures on FHIR

 The RDSC actor can implement the following CapabilityStatement: RDSC capability statement.

-The RDSC actor SHALL follow the different security considerations mentionned in security section.
+The RDSC actor SHALL follow the different security considerations mentioned in security section.
 Collection of Data from the FHIR Server SHALL follow consent requirements used within the deploying facility, as described in security section.

-Actors grouping
+Actor grouping

-Actors communication
+Actor communication

-The following sequence diagram describes the typical workflow between the RDSP actor, the FHIR server, and the RDSC actor.
+The following sequence diagram describes the typical workflow between the RDSP actor, the FHIR Server, and the RDSC actor.

 Actors relationship